AdobeDocs/audience-manager.de-DE/help/using/api/rest-api-main/aam-api-user-group-permission/aam-api-group.md

 `DELETE /api/v1/groups/`*`<groupId>`*

-Gibt zurück, `204 No Content` wenn erfolgreich.
-Bei Konflikten zurückgegeben `409 Conflict`.
+Returns `204 No Content` if successful.
+In case of conflict returns `409 Conflict`.

-## Gruppen stapelweise löschen {#delete-groups-bulk}
+## Delete Groups in Bulk {#delete-groups-bulk}

-Eine `DELETE` Methode, um mehrere Gruppen stapelweise zu löschen und alle Mitglieder aus dieser Gruppe zu entfernen.
+A `DELETE` method to delete multiple groups in bulk and remove all members from that group.

 <!-- r_rest_api_group_delete_bulk.xml -->